Harsh8196/agentpad-backend/WEBHOOK_SETUP.md

 - Use secure environment variables in production

 ### Webhook Security
-- Use HTTPS only
+- Use HTTPS only in production
-- Consider webhook secret validation
-- Rate limit webhook endpoints
-- Monitor for abuse
+- Monitor webhook endpoints for abuse
+- Set reasonable approval timeouts

 ### Access Control
 - Limit who can approve actions
 - Log all approval activities
-- Set reasonable timeouts
+- Use secure chat IDs

 ## Integration with AgentPad